msv-lab/modus/README.md

 ## Motivating example

 Assume that we would like to containerise the application `app`.
 Suppose also that `app` depends on the library `lib`, different versions of which depend on different versions of Python.
-We would like to have two build mode: "dev" mode for development and testing, and "production" mode with a smaller image and better security.
-The Modusfile below defines a parametrised build that (1) automatically resolves dependencies, and (2) supports both "dev" and "production" modes without code duplication.
+We would like to have two build mode: "development" mode for development and testing, and "production" mode with a smaller image and better security.
+The Modusfile below defines a parametrised build that (1) automatically resolves dependencies, and (2) supports both "development" and "production" modes without code duplication.

 The example below uses special literals for Docker images, e.g. `i"python:3.8"`, and for SemVer versions, e.g. `v"1.3.0-alpha"`: